CalConnect/DEVGUIDE/code_test.md

 Contra:
 - not the usual way of doing so
 - no background color change possible
+- no copy and paste, because it becomes an image

 ## another example with real uml